Daisy0419/Telescope-Searching-Problem/README.md

 ### 3.3 Rerun all Experiments

 Each Python script corresponds to a different experiment setting.
 If you do not have a Gurobi license, you can still run experiments 3.3.2, 3.3.3, and 3.3.4, which do not rely on ILP solvers.

 <span style="color:red">Specify to run from results directory</span>

+<span style="color:red">Marion to recompute times</span>

+<span style="color:red">Marion to add a warning about long running times + explain how the scripts are equivalent with different data sources + explain how to modify the script if you want to run on a smaller sample size</span>

 #### 3.3.1 Small Instances (~ 3 hours)
 ```bash